 Incredible Andean landscapes and glacial lakes await you.

 Your adventure through the Andean highlands begins early with a hotel pick-up around 5:00 a.m.
 We’ll head out in our private Tunqui Expeditions transport to the village of Ocongate (3,500 m / 11,482 ft).
-During the drive, enjoy picturesque views of traditional villages and sparkling lagoons nestled in the Vilcanota Valley, all from the comfort of your window seat.
+During the drive, enjoy pictures views of traditional villages and sparkling lagoons nestled in the Vilcanota Valley, all from the comfort of your window seat.

 We’ll continue on to the district of Tinke, where you can make any last-minute purchases before reaching the starting point of the trek in the community of Upis (4,250 m / 13,944 ft).